—Or, “The Alimentary Adventures of Ham & Swiss on Rye”

 This energy pathway uses acetyl-CoA—which was produced either from glycolysis (glucose/glycerol) or beta-oxidation (fatty acids)—to produce ATP.

 How much ATP?
-Well.
-Hold on to yer hats.
 The Krebs cycle produces two ATP, same as glycolysis.

 But the election transport chain?
-The exact number differs, but it’s somewhere in the neighborhood of a whopping 32 ATP.
-That’s an immense amount!
+While the exact number differs, but it’s somewhere in the neighborhood of a whopping 32 ATP.
+That’s huge!

 First, amino acids have their nitrogen removed (in a process called deamination).